The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI

-The contribution of this paper to the literature is a quantitative assessment of the different AI takeover scenarios from a social welfare perspective.
-We find that it is worth investing in reducing the risk of AI doom (human extinction or other dystopian outcomes) even if the risk of them occurring were low.
-Because of many suggestions that the risk may actually be much higher \citep[e.g.,][]{Bostrom2014,Dung2024,Yampolskiy2024}, our results are on the conservative side.
-Specifically, we find that a benevolent social planner, acting optimally on behalf of humankind, would be willing to pay high amounts to prevent extinction risk; in the cases where $p(doom|TAI)$ cannot be reduced to zero, the social planner would frequently prefer not to develop TAI at all.
-This baseline result, obtained under the assumption of a realistic level of risk aversion, can be overturned only if one allows for unbounded flow utility, in which case the utility gain achieved in ``cornucopia'' is able to, in expectation, outweigh the loss of future utility after human extinction \citep{Jones2023}.
-But even in that case, the social planner exhibits a remarkable willingness to pay for interventions than can reduce existential risk.
+The key contribution of this paper to the literature is a quantitative assessment of the different future scenarios, with and without TAI, from a social welfare perspective.
+We find that it is worth investing in reducing the risk of AI doom (human extinction or other catastrophic outcomes) even if the risk of them occurring were low.\footnote{Because of many suggestions that the risk may actually be much higher \citep[see e.g.,][]{Bostrom2014,Dung2024,Yampolskiy2024,IABIED}, our results are on the conservative side.} Specifically, we find that a benevolent social planner, acting optimally on behalf of humankind, would be willing to pay high amounts to prevent extinction risk.
+In the cases where the extinction risk cannot be reduced to zero, the social planner may even prefer to refrain from the development of TAI.
+This baseline result, obtained under the assumption of a realistic level of risk aversion, can be overturned only if one allows for unbounded flow utility, in which case the utility gain achieved in cornucopia can, in expectation, outweigh the loss of future utility after human extinction \citep{Jones2023}.
+But even in such a counterfactual case, the social planner exhibits a remarkable willingness to pay for interventions that reduce existential risk.